jundalisay/sp/content/en/research/sarkar/katha/chapter-29.md

 Baba’s Vanii for the occasion was like this:

 {{< l a="Baba" >}}
-“Those who have collected by taking the resolve of marching together the obstacles of the path cannot obstruct them.
+Those who have collected by taking the resolve of marching together the obstacles of the path cannot obstruct them.
 Those who are planning to conquer the world and marching to the tune of victory, their speed cannot be marred by the suspicious sight of cowardish thoughts.

 Oh human beings, you advance forward.
 Your only language should be the speed towards progress.”
 Anandamurti 1.1.1957